HIV transmission in babies reduced from around 30% to less than 2%

 Dr Marnie Vujovic, adolescent psychosocial programme manager at Right to Care, says that, “Waiting until children enter adolescence before telling them about their HIV status can be detrimental.
 Adolescence is the worst time to disclose because a young person is already coming to terms with other rapid changes that are taking place.
 Disclosure needs to take place well before adolescence.

 “To ensure that children enter adolescence knowing why they are taking medication, the Right to Care Paediatric and Adolescent Programme has developed useful tools to help clinics disclose to their patients and to run adolescent support groups.
 It also provides training and mentoring, and runs helplines to assist clinics in managing their paediatric and adolescent patients.”

 “HIV in children, adolescents and adults can be so easily controlled if everyone with HIV knows their status and takes ART consistently,” concludes Dr Turner.

-Right to Care is a non-profit organisation that supports and delivers prevention, care, and treatment services for HIV and TB.
+RIGHT TO CARE is a non-profit organization that supports and delivers prevention, care, and treatment services for HIV and TB.
 Through technical assistance, Right to Care supports the Department of Health, the Department of Correctional Services and private sector.
 In addition, through direct service delivery, Right to Care treats patients for HIV, TB and sexually transmitted infections.

 For further information or interviews, please contact Turquoise PR & Marketing Communications: